jp3tty/Pewlett-Hackard-Analysis/README.md

 ![PW-ERD](https://github.com/jp3tty/Pewlett-Hackard-Analysis/blob/main/Images/EmployeeDB.png)

-The keys from these files are defined as follows:
+The keys from these table are defined as such:
 * dept_no: Department number
 * dept_name: Department name
 * emp_no: Employee number